Curriculum Vitae

 Rated on a scale of 1 (very rusty), 3 (regular user), 5 (expert);

-· Adobe PageMaker (2), Adobe Acrobat (including Adobe Distiller and Adobe Exchange) (4).
+· Adobe PageMaker (2), Adobe Acrobat (incl.
+Adobe Distiller and Adobe Exchange) (4).

 · Hewlett Packard HP17B/HP19B Equation Solver Code (4).